 Although it’s not absolutely stunning scenery around the cliffs themselves, Hoxa Head is a great place to go for fantastic views over Scapa Flow, Hoy, Flotta and much of both mainland Orkney and mainland Scotland.
-Hoxa Head is also littered with pillbox lookout points from the war, and provides some of the most accessible ones in Orkney which are free to explore.
-There’s a popular tea room to stop at too, which serves lovely food.
+Hoxa Head is also littered with pillbox lookout points from WWII, and provides some of the most accessible ones in Orkney which are free to explore.

 Time: around half an hour – 45 minutes to walk around the whole base from the car park.

 Brough Of Deerness

 Having never had much to do with Deerness, I only discovered the brough in the past few years.
 In fact, I even stopped by the Gloup a couple of times before making a trip up to the brough.

 The funny-named Gloup itself is well worth a visit as it’s an impressive collapsed sea cave – most people stand at the top and if it’s been raining, you can see one of Orkney’s few waterfalls.
 But you can also kayak into the cave from the sea, which looks pretty incredible!

 The brough itself is interesting to get to because you follow a staircase down into the little bay surrounded by stunning cliffs, and then take a precarious path up the side of the peninsula.
 There’s a beautiful lagoon next to the path which I really want to go swimming in one day!